pubudu7/exalt/readme.txt

 3. Click Activate to use your new theme right away.

 == Changelog ==

+= 1.0.5 - May 08 2024 =
+* New option to add a call to action button on the header.
+* Added more social menu display locations.

 = 1.0.4 - May 02 2024 =
 * Added a placeholder image for the small posts in the Featured Posts section for demonstration purpose.
 This can be turned off from Customizer Settings.